dynamsoft-docs/company-docs/customer-portal-faq/faq.md

 ## How can I request a free trial license for Dynamsoft's SDK product?

-After login the portal, you will find "License" on the left menu list.
+After logging into the portal, you will find “License” on the left menu list.

 ![License-TrialLicense1]({{site.assets}}img/License-Trial-1.png)